 Each year, hundreds of billions of dollars in financial aid are awarded to undergraduate students in the form of grants and scholarships, work-study, and loans.
-Aid is provided by the federal government, the state government, and colleges and universities.
-Find out the details of the different types of financial aid.
-And learn the resources available to you and your family if you’re a Veteran or serving in the military.
+Financial aid is provided by the federal government, the state government, and colleges and universities.
+Find out the details of the different types of financial aid, and learn the resources available to you and your family if you're a Veteran or serving in the military.

 You must meet certain criteria to receive financial aid, so first learn about financial aid eligibility.

 At MEFA, we encourage you to apply for all types of financial aid, from all sources, so that you are considered for as much financial aid as possible.
 Visit our Financial Aid Applications page to learn about applying for financial aid for college.

 Financial aid may be based on financial need or merit, or a combination of the two.

-Most federal, state, and college aid is based on a student’s financial need.
-Recipients may receive aid to cover some or all of their college costs beyond what they can afford.
+Most federal, state, and college financial aid is based on a student's financial need.
+Recipients may receive financial aid to cover some or all of their college costs beyond what they can afford.
 In addition, need-based aid:

 - Requires the student to file the FAFSA and possibly other financial aid applications